BrowserID – Everything That you must know about it

 - Anyone can use it, and you can even implement it natively in the browser

-But, there are hidden dangers as well.
+But there are hidden dangers as well.
 If your BrowserID is stored on a device and is accessed by threat actors, you can lose control over it.

-To make things worse, when threat actors get device ID from browser, they can use it to access websites and take actions like making transactions, sending emails, making a purchase, and so on.
+To make things worse, when threat actors get a device ID from a browser, they can use it to access websites and take actions like making transactions, sending emails, making a purchase, and so on.
 Hence, one must always use it with strong security measures, for instance, VPN services.
 They have proven to be reliable tools for those who want to protect themselves online.

 Is It Always A Bliss?